olive115/hw3/README.md

   if (x > width) {
     x = random(10);
     h = h + 3;
     is the code that makes the lawn mower run.
-It comes

  Q3.
 The point of the h variable is to determine the height/size of the grass.